See amazing aquatic creatures at the largest aquarium in Europe

 {{ticket-block-triple}}

-There are more than 15,000 creatures from over 400 species including turtles, sharks, penguins and lots of fish including colourful clown fish!
-It has interactive displays as well as fun educational ones which are aimed at both adults and children!
-Its not just aquatic animals at the aquarium though, in the Tropical Forest section, you can see reptiles including iguanas, frogs and snakes!
+The aquarium has more than 15,000 creatures from over 400 species including turtles, sharks, penguins and lots of fish including colourful clown fish!
+It has interactive displays which are aimed at both adults and children!
+It's not just aquatic animals at the aquarium though, the Tropical Forest section has reptiles including iguanas, frogs and snakes!

-The big golf-ball shaped dome next to the aquarium this is the Biosphere, which although part of the aquarium does require a separate ticket.
-In the Biosphere you can find over 150 different tropical plant species as well as trees, flowers and various bird species, reptiles and butterflies.
-Its only a small dome, but there is enough packed inside to enjoy!
-If you want to visit both the aquarium and the Biosphere you will need the combination ticket - click HERE for the details.
+There is a dome next to the aquarium called the 'Biosphere', which is also part of the aquarium but it does require a separate ticket.
+The Biosphere has over 150 different tropical plant species as well as trees, flowers and various bird species, reptiles and butterflies.
+It's only a small dome, but there is enough inside to enjoy!
+If you want to visit both the aquarium and the Biosphere you will need the combination ticket.
 If you only want to see the aquarium, you only need the aquarium ticket!